stephengold/jme3-utilities/README.md

 + the creators of (and contributors to) the following software:
     + Adobe Photoshop Elements
     + the Ant and Gradle build tools
-    + the Blender 3D animation suite
+    + the Blender 3-D animation suite
+    + the Bullet real-time physics library
     + the FindBugs source-code analyzer
     + Gimp, the GNU Image Manipulation Program
     + the Git and Subversion revision-control systems